 GATE Physics Syllabus 2026 Out: Download Detailed Syllabus PDF

 GATE 2026 Physics Syllabus: IIT Guwahati published the GATE Physics syllabus 2026 on the official website, gate2026.iitg.ac.in.
-Candidates can check the GATE 2026 Physics syllabus on this page.
+The direct link for the GATE 2026 physics syllabus is available on this page.
 The GATE syllabus includes Mathematical Physics, Classical Mechanics, Electromagnetic Theory, Quantum Mechanics, Thermodynamics and Statistical Physics, Atomic and Molecular Physics, Solid State Physics, Electronics, & Nuclear and Particle Physics.
 Students must check the GATE 2026 physics syllabus to plan their preparation.
 The GATE 2026 exam will be conducted on February 7, 8, 14 and 15, 2026.

 This Story also Contains